 “Typically with white mold, when you find it, it is too late, and you can’t effectively remedy the situation,” Spidahl said.
 But white mold can be predicted in fields where it was found in previous years.
 “White mold shows up with high moisture and cool temperatures at the R1 flowering stage of soybeans,” he explained.
 Therefore, Spidahl urges his customers to plan on at least one fungicide treatment during the growing season in case those conditions occur.

-click image to zoomSouth Dakota State UniversityOnce white mold is obvious on soybean stems, there is no cure to save all the yield potential.
 The Ag-Tech locations, with the main office at Stockton, Ill., are based in an area known to have high pressures of white mold, according to Mike Weber, a Midwest Bayer CropScience (BCS) technical service representative, who helped write a training manual educating ag retail agronomists, BCS sales representatives and farmers about the fungal disease.

 Sclerotinia stem rot, commonly known as white mold, is infecting fields throughout most northern Midwestern states.
 Northern Illinois and northwest Iowa are thought to be the most infected areas in the country for the mold attacking soybeans.
 White mold doesn’t just attack soybeans, it can be hosted by several crops including alfalfa, canola, clover, potatoes and sunflowers.